Home

 • Don't depend on your athletic ability to get you in to college.
 The days are over where a high school athlete with grades in the cellar can get into a good school based on high school sports success.

-• Prepare for the SATs or SATs.
+• Prepare for the SATs or ACTs.

 • NCAA Main Page for Athletes